andrewrk/genesis/README.md

 ## The Vision

+ * Safe plugins.
+Plugins crashing must not crash the studio.
+ * Cross-platform.
+ * Projects must work on every computer.
+It's not possible to have a plugin that works on one person's computer and not another.
+ * Tight integration with an online sample/project sharing service.
+Make it almost easier to save it open source than to save it privately.
+ * Multiplayer support.
+Each person can simultaneously edit different sections.
+ * Backend decoupled from the UI.
+Someone should be able to depend only on a C library and headlessly synthesize music.
  * Take full advantage of multiple cores.
  * Sample-accurate mixing.
  * Never require the user to restart the program